ideasonpurpose/docker-wordpress-dev/README.md

 npm run bootstrap
 ```

-The `init` command copies all the necessary tooling files into place and sets up the default theme directory structure.
-Then `npm run bootstrap` prepares the environment by installing npm and composer dependencies and reloading the database.
+- `init` command copies all the necessary tooling files into place and sets up the default theme directory structure.
+- `npm run bootstrap` prepares the environment by installing npm and composer dependencies and reloading the database.

 ### Setup and Prerequisites